Battle of Ginnis: Opening clashes

-At 5:00 on the morning of December 30, 1885, General Grenfell and his troops marched out of their bivouack, which was between the Ginnis-Kosha fort and a smaller fort further south on the Nile.
+At 5:00 on the morning of December 30, 1885, General Grenfell and his troops marched out of their bivouack, which was between the Ginnis-Kosha fort and a smaller fort further north (downstream) on the Nile.
 The First Brigade was at the head of the column, and the Camel Corps and Second Brigade followed.
 The Second Brigade took up positions overlooking Kosha, and the fort garrison, seizing the opportunity, sortied and stormed the town.
-On the Nile, the steamer Lotus, which had mounted a Gardner gun, reported that a large body of Dervishes was moving out of Ginnis in the direction of Grenfell's column.
+On the Nile, the steamer Lotus, which had mounted a Gardner gun, reported that a large body of Mahdists were moving out of Ginnis in the direction of Grenfell's column.
 The Camerons and Sudanese, followed by the Second Brigade and covered by the Lotus, moved to investigate and counter the threat.

 Main battle

-As the Second Brigade fought through the palm groves near Ginnis, Dervish riflemen fired several volleys at the First Brigade.
+As the Second Brigade fought through the palm groves near Ginnis, Mahdist riflemen fired several volleys at the First Brigade.
 Although the firing was inaccurate, the smoke that it created allowed spearmen to surprise the Camel Corps.
-In the ensuing skirmish, that detachment was forced to withdraw, but the Durham Light Infantry moved forward and repulsed the Dervish attack.
+In the ensuing skirmish, that detachment was forced to withdraw, but the Durham Light Infantry moved forward and repulsed the Mahdist attack.

-As the First Brigade prepared to attack the main Dervish camp near Ginnis, the Second Brigade entered the town itself.
-Fighting its way through the streets, it took control of it.
-Nearby, the First Brigade's attack forced the Dervishes to retreat from their camp and pull back into the Atab Defile.
+As the First Brigade prepared to attack the main Mahdist camp near Ginnis, the Second Brigade entered the town itself.
+Fighting their way through the streets, they took control of it.
+Nearby, the First Brigade's attack forced the Mahdists to retreat from their camp and pull back into the Atab Defile.
 Grenfell then ordered Colonel Blake's cavalry brigade to dislodge the Arabs in the Defile.
-After the Mounted Infantry took the Atab Defile with a bayonet charge, a general pursuit began, but Blake halted his men and the Dervishes fled to the desert.
+After the Mounted Infantry took the Atab Defile with a bayonet charge, a general pursuit began, but Blake halted his men and the Mahdists fled to the desert.

-As the First Egyptian Battalion marched through Kosha, the men noticed that some Dervishes, probably seeking shelter during the retreat from the town, had holed up, with their weapons, in a house.
+As the First Egyptian Battalion marched through Kosha, the men noticed that some of the Mahdists, probably seeking shelter during the retreat from the town, had holed up, with their weapons, in a house.
 With a screw gun from the Mule Battery covering them, the Egyptians stormed the house.
 That encounter marked the end of the battle.

 Aftermath

 The Anglo-Egyptian victory at Ginnis effectively ended the First Sudan Campaign and the first third of the Mahdist War, which had begun with the destruction of an Egyptian force near Fashoda in 1881.
-A few more campaigns, mainly defensive or relief operations, were fought until a large Anglo-Egyptian army, commanded by both Sirdar Sir Herbert Kitchener, a former intelligence officer, and General Sir Reginald Wingate reconquered the Sudan in a massive campaign from 1896 to 1898.
-Most Mahdist resistance ended in the large-scale Battle of Omdurman in 1898.
+A few more campaigns, mainly defensive or relief operations, were fought until a large Anglo-Egyptian army, commanded by both Sirdar Sir Herbert Kitchener, a former intelligence officer, and General Sir Reginald Wingate reconquered Sudan in a massive campaign from 1896 to 1898.
+Most Mahdist resistance ended after the large-scale Battle of Omdurman in 1898.